hemantshelar/entra-id-app-portal/requirement.md

 2. **Azure: "ManagedIdentityCredential authentication failed"**

+   - Verify User-Assigned MI is created and assigned to App Service
-   - Verify Managed Identity is enabled: Check App Service → Identity
+   - Check App Service → Identity → User assigned tab
+   - Verify `ManagedIdentity:ClientId` is set correctly in configuration
-   - Verify permissions: Check Key Vault access policies or RBAC assignments
+   - Verify permissions: Check Key Vault RBAC assignments for the Principal ID
-   - Check Graph API permissions: Ensure app roles are assigned
+   - Check Graph API permissions: Ensure app roles are assigned to the Principal ID
+   - Verify the MI Resource ID is correctly assigned to the App Service

 3. **"AADSTS700016: Application not found in the directory"**